rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 		devicePort: 8080
 		...

-NOTE: Be sure that your Bluetooth or WiFi radios are turned on in your device.
+NOTE: Be sure that your Bluetooth or Wi-Fi radios are turned on in your device.
 Your printer should also be in Bluetooth discover mode

 The searchPrinters `callback function` will be executed for each printer found.
 The callback will include a `printerID` property, which will be used to establish a connection with the printer.
 When the search is complete, it will issue one more callback with a success status, but will not contain a printerID.
 You would use this as an indication that the search process is complete and it is safe to connect to the printer.